craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Global Role Mappings Config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The global role mappings config contains the role mappings for groups created in CrafterCMS that need global permissions.
-For more information on groups, see :ref:`groups-management`
+The global role mappings configuration file maps user :ref:`groups <groups-management>` to one or more roles and serves as the base for every project in your CrafterCMS installation.
+All role mappings configured here are in addition to what is configured in the project role mappings.

 Role mappings per project are managed within Crafter Studio's UI.
-See :ref:`project-role-mappings` for more information on project role mappings.
+See :ref:`project-role-mappings` for more information.

 To access the global role mappings config file, using your favorite editor, navigate to ``CRAFTER_HOME/data/repos/global/configuration/`` then open the file ``global-role-mappings-config.xml``.
 Remember to restart Crafter so your changes to the file will take effect.

 Here's the default global role mappings configuration (click on the triangle on the left to expand/collapse):